ivre/ivre/doc/usage/active-recon.rst

 - Python API: use the ``db.nmap`` object of the ``ivre.db`` module.

-- Web interface:
+- Web API: ``/cgi/scans``.

-   - Using ``ivre db2view``, you can create or update a view from the scan data, that can then be accessed by the ``view`` purpose (see :ref:`overview/principles:Purposes`), which includes the :ref:`usage/web-ui:Web User Interface`.
+If you want to combine several tools, for example Masscan and Nuclei results, you need to use a view: run ``ivre db2view nmap`` to create or update a view from the scan data, that can then be accessed by the ``view`` purpose (see :ref:`overview/principles:Purposes`), which includes the :ref:`usage/web-ui:Web User Interface`.

 CLI
 ~~~